 3. Being Generic - The whole point of your brand is to differentiate your business from others in the market.
-If you can do this successfully, you can compete with bigger companies that have more resources to spend on marketing and advertising.
 Focus not only on what you do but what you do differently than the competition.

 4. Assumptions Instead of Facts -Don’t make the mistake of building your brand based on assumptions.
 You think you know how people see your company, but this isn’t good enough.
 You need to conduct thorough marketing research and base your decisions on facts and feedback from your audience.

 5. Inconsistency and Disconnect - If your branding is giving people mixed messages, it won’t work to engender trust.
 The message needs to be consistent wherever you have communication with your audience.
 The design features, the tone, and the unique benefits of using your products all need to be consistent.

 6. Clever But Not Clear - While it’s nice to have a message that’s unique and clever, the most important thing is for it to be clear.
 Branding is a form of communication.
 People should understand your message easily at a glance.
 Don’t get so creative that it becomes hard to understand.